Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 Take the next step today.
 Submit your request and allow our team to conduct a comprehensive, court focused diligent search that delivers results you can rely on.
 Your case deserves a foundation that is precise, defensible, and built to move forward.

-• Family Law Proceedings Requiring Verified Notice: When a spouse, parent, or involved party cannot be located in divorce, custody, or support matters, a “Not Found” Diligent Search is essential to demonstrate that all reasonable efforts were made before the case can legally proceed through alternative service.
+• Florida Family Law Proceedings Requiring Verified Notice: When a spouse, parent, or involved party cannot be located in Florida divorce, custody, or support matters, a “Not Found” Diligent Search is essential to demonstrate that all reasonable efforts were made before the case can legally proceed through alternative service.

-• Civil Litigation Involving Missing Defendants or Witnesses: In cases where individuals cannot be served or compelled to appear, a properly documented “Not Found” Diligent Search establishes the necessary record showing that repeated and meaningful attempts were made, supporting the next procedural step.
+• Florida Litigation Involving Missing Defendants or Witnesses: In cases where individuals cannot be served or compelled to appear, a properly documented “Not Found” Diligent Search establishes the necessary record showing that repeated and meaningful attempts were made, supporting the next procedural step.

-• Probate, Estate, and Heirship Matters: When heirs, beneficiaries, or interested parties cannot be identified or located, a “Not Found” Diligent Search confirms that exhaustive efforts were undertaken, allowing estate proceedings to move forward in compliance with court expectations.
+• Florida Probate, Estate, and Heirship Matters: When heirs, beneficiaries, or interested parties cannot be identified or located, a “Not Found” Diligent Search confirms that exhaustive efforts were undertaken, allowing estate proceedings to move forward in compliance with court expectations.

 • 1.
 Submit Your Case Information: Provide the details you have about the subject, including prior service attempts and any known addresses or identifiers.
 We quickly review and prepare a focused search strategy.